Questions? We Can Help.

 How the Financial Aid Process Works

 Submit your application for admission to Champlain College, but please do NOT wait to get your admission decision to apply for the FAFSA.
-In fact, if it is more convenient for your search process, you can complete your FAFSA and submit it to Champlain even before you submit your application for admission.
-To apply, go to How to Apply.
+To apply, to How to Apply.

-Apply for Federal Student Aid (FSA) ID for yourself and for your parent at fsaid.ed.gov.
+Apply for Federal Student Aid (FSA) ID for yourself and for your parent at https://studentaid.gov/fsa-id/sign-in/landing.
 The FSA ID will be used to electronically sign the federal financial aid forms.

-Complete the Free Application for Federal Student Aid (FAFSA) at fafsa.gov.
+Complete the Free Application for Federal Student Aid (FAFSA) when it is available at https://studentaid.gov/h/

 Complete any applications required for state grant and/or state scholarship programs.

-A financial aid award letter will be sent to applicants who are accepted for admission.
+A financial aid award offer will be sent to applicants who are accepted for admission.